Kaniha: Career

-At the prime of her career, Kanika moved to "small screen", hosting a couple of TV shows, which she believed were a "refreshing change from movies".
-She had first hosted the second season of the popular comedy show Kalakka Povathu Yaaru on STAR Vijay in 2006, following which she had hosted the popular family based game show Mega Thanga Vettai, the annual Chutti Vikatan Children's Quiz Show both on Sun TV.
-Besides, she also played a lead role in the television serial Thiruvilayadal on Sun TV.

 After her marriage, when she was supposed to bid adieu to the film industry, Kanika returned to Malayalam cinema in 2009, with the films Bhagyadevatha, directed by veteran Sathyan Anthikkad and starring Jayaram and Narain as well, and Pazhassi Raja, directed by reputed director Hariharan and starring Mammootty, Sarath Kumar and Padmapriya among others.
 While the former one, in which she played the role of a homely Christian girl, was highly successful at the box office, the latter one, a biographical historical film, in which she played the role of a queen opposite Mammootty.
 Her performance in Bhagyadevatha led to her winning several awards.
-Her rising adulation in the Malayalam industry saw her eventually sign laudable roles in the films My Big Father and Christian Brothers before she took a maternity break.
-In 2012, she was seen in the black comedy Cobra and Spirit followed by the drama thriller Bavuttiyude Namathil.

-She has judged popular reality shows like Sundari Neeyum Sundaran Njaanum (2013), on Asianet.

-She was starred in Mylanchi Monchulla Veedu (2014) opposite Jayaram an later in Suresh Gopi's movie Rudra Simhasanam (2015) directed by Shibu Gangadharan.

-In 2015, she judged Uggram Ujjwalam a Malayalam reality show on Mazhavil Manorama.
-She judges Grand Magical Circus on Amrita TV.

 She was starred with Mammootty in Abrahaminte Santhathikal (2018) and Mamangam (2018).
 She working with Mohanlal and Prithviraj Sukumaran in the comedy drama Bro Daddy (2022).

-She is best known for her stellar performance in the hit TV serial Ethirneechal (2022-2024), has once again captivated audiences with her acting versatility.
-In a lesser-known but significant role, Kaniha made a cameo appearance in director Venkat Prabhu’s much-talked-about film The Greatest of All Time (2024), starring Vijay.
+She is best known for her stellar performance in the hit TV serial Ethirneechal (2022-2024).
+In a lesser-known but significant role, Kaniha made a cameo appearance in director Venkat Prabhu’s film The Greatest of All Time (2024), starring Vijay.

-Advertisements

-Kanika has also featured in print and TV ads of some reputed corporates.
-Some of them are listed below.